wso2/docs-is/en/docs/guides/identity-federation/google.md

         <tr>
             <th>Authorized JavaScript Origin</th>
             <td>
-                <p>Specify the authorized javascript origin of your WSO2 IS.
-Use the following as the authorized javascript orgin for your WSO2 IS instance running on localhost:</p>
+                <p>Specify the authorized JavaScript origin of your WSO2 IS.
+Use the following as the authorized javascript origin for your WSO2 IS instance running on localhost:</p>
                 <code>https://localhost:9443</code>
             </td>
         </tr>